fmrl/nyan/doc/failure-policies.markdown

 	void operator()(const T &fail_arg) const;

-wherever the policy is applied to a function call, if an unhandled exception is caught, it is dispatched to the appropriate response method.
+wherever the policy is applied to a function call, if exception *T* is caught, it is dispatched to the corresponding response method.

 example policy
 --------------